Shadowfax-Data/OpenFoundry/docs/docs/tutorial-notebooks/create-a-notebook.md

 ![notebok-ml](/img/notebook-ml.png)

-The last component of the data science life cyle is predicting on the test set
+The last component of the data science life cycle is predicting on the test set

 ![notebook-report](/img/notebook-report.png)